leod/scdata/README.md

 #### Dedupe Cover Only

 Alternatively, we can dedupe according to the cover only.
-This will detect more dupilcates.
+This will detect more duplicates.

 For this, first install the rust tool [`id3-image`](https://lib.rs/crates/id3-image).
 Then, run
 ```